-Item No.: 143-1006+R0509 Date of Meeting: May 28-29, 2009 Institution: The University of Monta na - Missoula Program Title: Master's Degree In Envir Journalism ronmental Science and l Natural Resource
+Item No.: 143-1005+R0509 Date of Meeting: May 28-29, 2009 Institution: The University of Montana - Missoula Program Title: Bachelor's Degree In Social Work

-Com the n missior ext reg ner's desig ular meeti those that may be approved by the Commissioner of Higher Education or the ince.
-The approval of such proposals will be conveyed to the Board of Regents at ing of the board.
-The institution must file the request with the Office of the increase Education by means of a memo to the Deputy Commissioner. ty a pically change (pically change) nd (c) the ion requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges.
-1. 2.
+Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
+The approval of such proposals will be conveyed to the Board of Regents at the next regular meeting of the board.
+The institution must file the request with the Office of the Commissioner of Higher Education by means of a memo to the Deputy Commissioner.

+Com inissioner of riigher Education by means of a memo to the Deputy Commissioner.
+A. Level I action requested (check all that apply) : Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission and (c) the absence of significant programmatic impact on other institutions within the Montana University System and Community Colleges.
 Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
-4. 5.
-6. Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and 7.
-Distance delivery of previously authorized degree programs. cl ite o hief acade ems for in r designee h Level II documentation: With Level II documentation circulated to all campus emic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
-For these items to move forward, the Commissioner emust reach consensus with the chief academic officers.
-When consensus is not the Commissioner or designee will move the item to the Level II review process.
-1. 2.
-3. Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
-S d p re p emporary ccience De ocumenta ublic secto egular Boa rovision w r Certificate or A.A.S. degree programs: Certificate or Associate of Applied egree Programs may be submitted as Level I proposals, with memo and backup tion, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this ill be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
-All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
+Adding new minors or certificates where there is a major; 4.
+Adding new minors or certificates where there is an option in a major; 5.
+Departmental mergers and name changes; 6.
+Program revisions; and 7.
+Distance delivery of previously authorized degree programs.
+Distance delivery of previously authorized degree programs.
+B. Level I with Level II documentation : With Level II documentation circulated to all campus chief academic officers in advance, the Commissioner or designee may propose additional items for inclusion in the Level I process.
+For these items to move forward, the Commissioner or designee must reach consensus with the chief academic officers.
+When consensus is not achieved, the Commissioner or designee will move the item to the Level II review process.
+Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
+C. Temporary Certificate or A.A.S. degree programs : Certificate or Associate of Applied Science Degree Programs may be submitted as Level I proposals, with memo and backup documentation, when they are offered in cooperation with and/or at the request of private or public sector partners and the decision point to offer the program is not consistent with the regular Board of Regents program approval process.
+Level I approval for programs under this provision will be limited to two years.
+Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.
+All other Certificate or Associate Degree programs may be